BoJamesH/BoJamesH/README.md

 ### Hey!
 I'm Bo 👋

 I'm a software developer, designer, snowboarder and hiker living in the Bay Area.
 I specialize in web development, specifically with JS, Python, React, and various backend frameworks.
-Actively looking for work at the moment!
+Open to new job opportunities!

+RobertJamesH@gmail.com

 #### LANGUAGES